68773.AP2.jpeg

 Engaging with the performativity of archival practices and public interventions, Barrada’s installations reinterpret social relationships, uncover subaltern histories, and reveal the prevalence of fiction in institutionalized narratives.

 Barrada arrived at her artist practice through studies of history and political science, particularly in the negotiation of political and personal experiences.
-Her work was introduced for the first time in the group exhibition Impressions d’Afrique du Nord at the Institut du Monde Arabe, Paris (1998), in which she presented photographs of subjects taken in Israel and Morocco.
-Barrada’s first series of photographs, A Life Full of Holes, (1998–2004), used the Strait of Gibraltar as a site of inquiry, examining its status as a border between North Africa and Europe and its impact on the residents of Tangier.
+Her first series of photographs, A Life Full of Holes, (1998–2004), used the Strait of Gibraltar as a site of inquiry, examining its status as a border between North Africa and Europe and its impact on the residents of Tangier.

-In keeping with her exploration of identity, economics, and notions of authenticity, Barrada’s Faux Guide, presented at Pace in London (2015), focused on the fossil and mineral trade as an aspect of cultural production.
+In keeping with her exploration of identity, economics, and notions of authenticity, Barrada’s Faux Guide, presented at Pace London (2015), focused on the fossil and mineral trade as an aspect of cultural production.
 Using museum collection practices as conceptual strategies, the artist’s multifaceted exhibition reflected on acts of subversion within tourist economies.
-Her first gallery exhibition in New York, How to Do Nothing with Nobody All Alone by Yourself, included a survey of the artist’s practice and included her installation and film essay, Tree Identification for Beginners, revisiting her mother’s 1966 trip to the United States on a State Department-sponsored travel program.
+Her first exhibition with Pace in New York, How to Do Nothing with Nobody All Alone by Yourself (2018), included a survey of the artist’s practice and included her installation and film essay, Tree Identification for Beginners, which revisited her mother’s 1966 trip to the United States on a State Department-sponsored travel program.

 68981.jpeg